kuro5u/tucsec-ctf-2023/README.md

 * `build_docker.sh`: Bash script that automates the building and deployment of the docker for the challenge.

 ### How to Play
-If you want to try out a challenge properly without getting spoiled you should start by reading the `README.md` of that challenge.
+If you want to try out a challenge, you should start by reading the `README.md` file of that challenge.
 You can use everything included in the `challenge` directory.
+You must **not** use the files in the `source` folder.
 If the challenge contains a `Dockerfile`, you have to set up the docker locally.
-For this purpose there is a `build_docker.sh` script which should automate that process.
+For this purpose there is a `build_docker.sh` script which should automate the process.
 When the docker is up and running, try to exploit the app running on the docker to retrieve the **flag** from inside.
 G00d 1uck!

 ![TUCsec CTF 2023](https://www.ece.tuc.gr/fileadmin/_processed_/d/f/csm_ctf-2023-poster_fc1da4ef69.png)